fyears/fyears.github.io/_posts/2017-04-06-open-powershell-window-here.md

 After doing these, right click without pressing "Shift" on desktop or blank space in folder in Explorer, we should see the desired "Open PowerShell window here".

+Bonus: Similarly, `cmd` also have the similar keys.
+If we also want to show "Open command window here" with shift + right click, we just need to rename `HideBasedOnVelocityId` to `ShowBasedOnVelocityId`.
+If we want to show it without pressing shift key, delete "Extended" key as well.

 Some other useful links:

 - [tutorial on TenForums](https://www.tenforums.com/tutorials/60175-open-powershell-window-here-context-menu-add-windows-10-a.html)